Africa

 Day 12

-We set out early from Cusco this morning (around 5 am) and drive 2.5-hours across the South Valley towards Phulawasipata - the starting point for the high-altitude Rainbow Mountain hike.
+This morning there is the option of setting out early from Cusco (around 5 am) for a shared 2.5-hour drive across the South Valley towards Phulawasipata - the starting point for the high-altitude Rainbow Mountain hike.

 The vivid multi-coloured sands of Vinicunca Mountain are the result of mineral sediments, which create spectacular rainbow scenery, especially when the sun shines.
 After a hot breakfast at the trailhead, we hike for 3-hours following a dirt path between green peaks and startling red rocks, passing mountain streams and local villages built from stone.
 At the end of the trail we climb up to the summit at just over 17,000 feet (5,200 m).
 Here we rest to appreciate the amazing scenery and enjoy a snack.